TylerHoekstra/SummaryTube-DNF/README.md

 ## What's next for SummaryTube

 We hope to improve the UI and make the design look better and have a more robust user experience

+## Constraints

+The free version of openAI's GPT-3 has some built in constraints.
+Obviously there is the problem that one must use their own API-key.
+In addition there is a contraint of a maximum of 4097 words that can be said in the video; the average video with less than 4097 words has a maximum run-time of about 25 minutes.
+There is also a dependencies file  with all of the required dependencies needed to run the program.